Person-0/pray/README.md

 ```
 pip install pyinstaller
 ```
-- clone this repository, move it to somewhere if needed, open your favourite terminal and cd into the repository's root folder i.e the one that contains README.md, LICENSE etc.
+- clone this repository, move it anywhere if required, open your favourite terminal and cd into the repository's root folder i.e the one that contains README.md, LICENSE etc.
 - run the following command to generate the executable for your OS
 ```
 pyinstaller -F src/main.py